Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/solution-authoring.md

     var filePath = string.Format(@"{0}\resources\{1}", functionRootPath, fileName);
 ```
 #### Add Reference to Storage Account in Function App Declaration
+** This step is crucial to ensure you can view logs on the function app.
+Without this, the logs tab on the functions app will be effectively useless.**
 ```xml
     <AzureFunctionApp alwaysOn="true">
       <AppSettings>